 A: Goods for sale in our store are donated by private individuals, small businesses closing down, building supply stores, contractors, and demolition crews.
 Retailers and manufacturers can donate end-of-line, scratch-and-dent, discontinued inventory and customer returns and avoid the cost of returning them to the manufacturers.

 A: REAL gratefully accepts donations subject to approval.
 Items must be clean, in good repair and in sellable condition.
 This is not a waste disposal service; we cannot accept items that we will have to pay to dispose of.
 If you are unsure, please call or consult the list.
 Other items may be accepted or sold at REAL’s discretion.
 All prices and sales are final.
 For items not on this list, please call (613) 283-7999 or e-mail the store manager.

-A: Funds raised through the sale of these materials will support the REAL Deal and REAL’s other environmental projects in our community, as well as create jobs and volunteer opportunities.
+A: Funds raised through the sale of these materials will support the REAL Deal Store and REAL’s other environmental projects in our community, as well as create jobs and volunteer opportunities.

 A. From our past experience, negotiating prices takes too much staff time.
 We feel our prices are reasonable, and they are reviewed regularly, and reduced if the item is not selling.
 So you can still get some great deals!
-You do have an opportunity to strike a bargain with the store manager on the last Friday of every month.

 A. We weigh items being donated and purchased from the store so we know how much waste we have diverted, even if it is temporarily, from municipal landfills.